pkoperwas/satellite-installation-steps/README.md

 A current Red Hat Satellite subscription Administrative user (root) access
-Full forward and reverse DNS resolution using a fully-qualified domain name
+Full forward and reverse DNS resolution using a fully-qualified domain name SELinux mode
+SELinux must be enabled, either in enforcing or permissive mode.
+Installation with disabled SELinux is not supported.